nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Topical:** Pertaining to or affecting the surface of the skin, relevant to the use of nanoemulgels.

-### Expanded Definition and Usage\nNanoemulgels are particularly useful in overcoming the limitations of traditional topical dosage forms, such as creams and ointments, which can be occlusive or greasy.
+### Expanded Definition and Usage:
+Nanoemulgels are particularly useful in overcoming the limitations of traditional topical dosage forms, such as creams and ointments, which can be occlusive or greasy.
 The gelatinous form allows for a less oily finish, making them more cosmetically acceptable while still delivering high concentrations of active ingredients effectively.
 Moreover, the cooling and soothing effects of the gel are enhanced by the nanoemulsion, which can also aid in reducing erythema and inflammation in various skin conditions.
 This makes nanoemulgels suitable for a wide range of applications, from dermatological treatments for conditions like eczema and psoriasis to cosmetic uses in skin hydration and rejuvenation.

 This lexical entry on 'nanoemulgel' not only clarifies the term's definition and use in the pharmaceutical and cosmetic industries but also enriches our understanding of its components, functions, and implications for dermatological health and beauty care.